Meet the cast of Netflix drama You season two

 — YOU (@YouNetflix) December 11, 2019

 Who’s Henderson?
-Henderson is a wealthy and well-known slapstick comedian in Los Angeles, however he’s hiding secrets and techniques that maintain the potential to smash him.
+Henderson is a wealthy and well-known humorist in Los Angeles, however he’s hiding secrets and techniques that maintain the potential to spoil him.

 Charlie Barnett performs Gabe